ChrisKonstantinidis/MScThesis/README.md

 PDFs folder:

-In this folder there are two Pdf files.
-The one named ...
-Is a condensed and translated version of my thesis.
-The results from the all the models are presented in the last pages.
+1. "Urban-Arterial-Traffic-Volume-and-Travel-Time-Estimation-with-Use-of-Data-Driven-Models": This PDF offers a translated and condensed overview of the original thesis, covering the rationale, literature analysis, theoretical framework, methodology, and development of the selected models.
+The concluding section presents a detailed summary of the key findings and results.
-The pdf named ... is a conference paper based on my thesis that I published at the IFAC..........
+2. "Conference Paper": This PDF is the conference paper that was presented at the 17th IFAC Symposium on Control in Transportation Systems (CTS 2024), based on the original MSc thesis.

 Jupyternotebooks folder:

 This folder contains all the code that was utilized for the project.

-Correlation + Statistical Analysis: Correlation between thetarget traffic variables is examined in this notebook.
-Also, some statistical analysis of the data was carried out in order to understand better the relationship of the variables and detect anomalies.
-In the case of traffic volume prediction, outlier handling was deemed as an appropriate solution to enhance performance of the models.
-This process is  described in detail in the thesis text.
+1. Correlation + Statistical Analysis: This notebook explores the correlations between the target traffic variables and conducts a statistical analysis of the data to better understand the relationships between variables and identify anomalies.
+The notebook delves into the outlier handling process, which was deemed crucial for enhancing the performance of the traffic volume prediction models, as described in detail in the thesis text.

-TrafficVolume_pred: A decision tree and a GBDT model were used to forecast traffic volume.
+2. TrafficVolume_pred: A decision tree and a Gradient Boosting Decision Tree (GBDT) model were employed to forecast traffic volume.

-TravelTime_pred: A decision tree, a GBDT model, the BPR function and a hybrid BPR-ML model were used to forecast travel times.
+3. TravelTime_pred: This notebook presents the code for forecasting travel times using a decision tree, a GBDT model, the Bureau of Public Roads (BPR) function, and a hybrid BPR-ML model.

-Supporting Plots: In this notebook there is code for several graphs that were constructed to provide clarity on the theoretical framework of the thesis.
+4. Supporting Plots: This notebook contains the code for various graphs that were constructed to illustrate the theoretical framework of the thesis.